, ,

 3. If both parents have green eyes, there is a 99% probability that their child will also have green eyes.

-4. If both parents have hazel eyes, it is quite likely that their child will as well.
+4. If both parents have hazel eyes, it is quite likely that their child will do the same.

 baby eye color change